 From the website: “the TSA is a test of verbal, spatial and numerical reasoning, and also asks you to write an essay in order to demonstrate that you can construct a cogent and clear argument.”

 It is 90 min of multiple choice and 30 min for writing a short essay.
-You do not need any particular knowledge about anything specific, its more a test of logic and of how good you are at identifying the structure of arguments, what they imply and what their flaws are.
+You do not need any particular knowledge about anything specific; it’s more a test of logic and of how good you are at identifying the structure of arguments, what they imply, and what their flaws are.

 The best (and probably only) way to study is by DOING PAST PAPERS.
 The first one you do might seem confusing and impossible and too long for the allotted time.
-However, if you keep doing them, you will start getting the hang of them, start getting better and finishing on time.
-Remember to look at the answers, as well as the “Explanation of results” documents on the websites – these are very helpful as they explain why one answer is correct or better than another one.
+However, if you keep doing them, you will begin to master the format, finish on time, and improve.
+Remember to look at the answers, as well as the “Explanation of Results” documents on the websites – these are very helpful as they explain why one answer is correct or better than another one.
 These will help you understand the format of the questions and the ways of finding the correct answers.

 Do not forget the essay!
-Practice by writing timed essays: you will improve your thinking, planning and writing speed and you will have a better idea of how long you have for writing them.
+Practice by writing timed essays: you will improve your thinking, planning, and writing speed, and you will have a better idea of how long you have for writing them.
 It is hard to judge how good an essay is by yourself, so maybe get someone to read it over afterwards to see how clear and strong your argument is.
 Remember the point of the essay is to construct a “cogent and clear argument” so do not spend lots on time on introductions and background and irrelevant information: get to the point.
 Make your argument clear as soon as possible, analyse the counter-arguments or possible contestations (and say why they are not enough to disprove or topple your argument), give relevant examples, and do not “sit on the fence” or argue for both sides without coming down on one side.

 Make sure to sleep well and have a good breakfast before the exam.
-Keep a cool head during the exam and just try and answer as many questions as you can (do not leave any multiple choice blank - you have a 25% chance of getting them right!).
+Keep a cool head during the exam and just try and answer as many questions as you can (do not leave any blank - you have a 25% chance of getting it right!).
 Make sure you pay attention to when you only have 5 min left, so you can wrap up your essay – you do not want to run out of time mid-argument, it is better to reiterate your points and write a brief conclusion.

 Preparing for Interview